Skip to content

 Our Advanced Paramedic Practitioners in Urgent Care (APP-UC) respond to a variety of different calls for patients with a variety of illnesses and injuries.

-They have an advanced level of clinical practice in terms of assessment, clinical decision making and diagnosis and have completed, or are working towards, a Master’s Degree in Advanced Practice.
+They have an advanced level of clinical practice in terms of assessment, clinical decision making, diagnosis and treatment provision, having completed, or are working towards, a Master’s Degree in Advanced Practice.
+They are also able to prescribe some medicines.

-Their extra post-graduate education, skills and the medicines they carry mean they are able to treat more patients in their own homes, rather than in hospital where a trip to the emergency department can be avoided.
+Their extra post-graduate education, skills and the medicines they carry mean they are able to treat more patients in their own homes, rather than in hospital – so a trip to the emergency department can be avoided.

 Our Advanced Paramedics in Urgent Care respond across the capital each day.

-There are usually five APP-UC working in our response cars, as well as one in our Emergency Operations Centre (EOC).
+There are usually seven APP-UC working in our response cars, as well as two in our Emergency Operations Centre (EOC).

-Here, the APP-UC will monitor 999 calls to see where the skills of their fellow advanced paramedics could be required and will dispatch the APP-UCs who are in response cars to patients.
+Here, the APP-UC will monitor 999 calls to see where the skills of their fellow advanced paramedics could be required and will dispatch the APPs-UC who are in response cars to patients.

 They can also speak to callers to provide clinical advice and to learn more about the patient’s condition to make a judgement on whether an APP-UC should be dispatched.